cinchapi/concourse/README.md

 # Concourse

-[ConcourseDB](http://concoursedb.com) is a self-tuning database that automatically adapts to your application.
-Whether you’re just getting started, adding new features, or scaling out, Concourse provides tools like automatic indexing, version control and distributed ACID transactions as part of a big data platform that manages itself and reduces operational costs.
+[ConcourseDB](http://concoursedb.com) makes it easier for developers, regardless of skillset or goals, to quickly build a functioning and scalable system.
+Concourse dynamically adapts on a per-application basis and offers features such as automatic indexing, version control, and distributed ACID transactions.
+Concourse, in essence, abstracts away the management and tuning aspects of the system and allows developers to focus on what really matters.

 This is version 0.5.0 of Concourse.